Cold Brew vs Iced Coffee

 Brewing method

 So now we proceed with the brewing method.
-Iced coffee is crafted at 175 degrees Fahrenheit or 200 degrees Celsius, for around a minute or so, just like your normal coffee at home.
+Iced coffee is brewed at 175 degrees Fahrenheit or 200 degrees Celsius, for around a minute or so, just like your normal coffee at home.
 While our cold brew coffee takes around 12 hours or more of brewing and it is done at room temperature only.
-The brewing time is extremely important because it greatly affects the flavor, the aroma, the caffeine, and almost all other important characteristics that a coffee can have.
+The brewing time is very important because it greatly affects the flavor, the aroma, the caffeine, and almost all other important characteristics that a coffee can have.

 Taste and texture

-As discussed earlier, the taste of the coffee is dependent on its brewing time and temperature.
+As mentioned earlier, the taste of the coffee is dependent on its brewing time and temperature.
 Generally, the higher the temperature, the easier it is for the coffee to dissolve.
 Hot temperature brings out the acidity and the bitterness in the coffee.
 And it takes longer for the sweetness of coffee to come out.

 The essence of cold brewing is in the length of time it takes to steep the coffee in cold water.
-This long infusion brings out a thicker smoother chocolate-like texture and a sweeter taste.
+This long steeping brings out a thicker smoother chocolate-like texture and a sweeter taste.
 The time compensates for the lighter extraction, and still get that coffee flavor that our taste buds are looking for.
-Cold brew coffee likewise has a stronger caffeine punch because unlike the other one, the caffeine concentration is not diluted by the melting ice.
+Cold brew coffee also has a stronger caffeine punch because unlike the other one, the caffeine concentration is not diluted by the melting ice.

 Aroma